ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 Some popular MA crossover systems are:
-1. 9-day x 21-day: for short terms(upto few trading sessions)
+1. 9-day x 21-day: for short terms(up to few trading sessions)
-2. 25-day x 50-day: medium terms(upto few weeks)
+2. 25-day x 50-day: medium terms(up to few weeks)
-3. 50-day x 100-day: trades last upto a few months
+3. 50-day x 100-day: trades last up to a few months
 4. 100-day x 200-day: to identify long term trades(investment opportunities), can last a year or more.

 Remember, all MA systems are in the end trend following systems.